Shraddha2104/Slack-Clone/README.md

 <h2>Home Page </h2>
 <img src="main.png"  />

+Possible future improvements:
+* Refactor both server & client side code
+* Add front end specific tests with e.g. [Jest](https://facebook.github.io/jest/), [enzyme](http://airbnb.io/enzyme/)
+* Considering using CSS-in-JS, e.g. [styled-components](https://styled-components.com)
+* Optimization
+  * More advanced webpack config
+  * Prerendering
+  * Code splitting

- ## Contributing to React-News-App
+ ## Contributing to Slack-Clone
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
 To contribute to React-News-App, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.
 3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Push to the original branch: `git push origin https://github.com/Shraddha2104/React-News-App`
+4. Push to the original branch: `git push origin https://github.com/Shraddha2104/Slack-Clone`
 5. Create the pull request.

 Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).